 3. Buy a larger life insurance policy

 Now, we are not suggesting that you purchase more life insurance than you need.
 That would not make a lot of fiscal sense.
-But getting the full amount of coverage you do need will likely prove a better value.
+What we are talking about is getting the most bang for your buck so to speak!

 4. Opt for the medical exam